10th December 2021

 HMRC do not expect employees to keep detailed records of the use of the cycles.
 However, employers are required to undertake an annual assessment, ensuring that the cycles are being used for qualify journeys.

-As you can see from the above, care needs to be taken where employers are considering paying for or reimbursing an employee’s expenses for home to office travel.
+Many employers have adopted some form of hybrid working strategy and care needs to be taken where employers are considering paying for or reimbursing an employee’s expenses for home to office travel.
 The distinction between an employee’s permanent v temporary workplace is an important consideration as well as the reasons for the attendance and HMRC have traditionally applied a very strict approach to ordinary commuting.

 Employers should also consider the impact of any benefits which are made available to employees, such as the cycle to work scheme, to ensure all compliance obligations are being met.